Understanding ITIL service design

 Additionally, service design coordination manages the resources needed throughout the service design stage to ensure they are planned, scheduled, and allocated appropriately across multiple teams and projects.

-Service catalogue management (SCM) ensures that the service catalogue is created, updated, and maintained with accurate and reliable information on all IT services.
-An ITIL service catalogue documents information on all live IT services and any that are being prepared for delivery.
+Service catalog management (SCM) ensures that the service catalog is created, updated, and maintained with accurate and reliable information on all IT services.
+An ITIL service catalog documents information on all live IT services and any that are being prepared for delivery.

-Your service catalogue should include details such as:
+Your service catalog should include details such as:

 • Service name and description